owardlaw/Fintech_Finder/README.md

 ## Usage

 Install ganache, copy the generated nmonic seed, hide it in an .env file, and save the file.
-In ganache, set gass fees to zero.
-CD to the correct directory and run 'streamlit run fintech_finder.py' from there find a candidate to pay, select the hours you want, pay the candidate, and view it was verified.
+CD to the correct directory and run 'streamlit run fintech_finder.py' from there find a candidate to pay, select the hours you want, pay the candidate, and view it was verified in ganache.
 ---

 ## Images